Why is the New York Fed conducting research on inequality?

 It is a challenge to construct a comparison group since veterans differ from nonveterans among many dimensions.
 For example, veterans are overwhelmingly likely to be male high school graduates as the military typically requires a high school degree for service.
 Veterans are older, with enlistment rates drifting down over time.
 They are also more likely to be native-born and white, and more likely to have been born in the South and the Midwest than in the Northeast and the West.

-Although our methodology does not remove all sources of differences between veterans and “reweighted” nonveterans (for example, the veterans may differ from nonveterans in other aspects of their background, or in unobservable characteristics such as personality or interests, for which there is no data in the ACS), it avoids the most obvious sources of noncomparability between them and allows us to focus on the consequences of being a veteran.
+Although this methodology does not remove all sources of differences between veterans and “reweighted” nonveterans (for example, the veterans may differ from nonveterans in other aspects of their background, or in unobservable characteristics such as personality or interests, for which there is no data in the ACS), it avoids the most obvious sources of noncomparability between them and allows us to focus on the consequences of being a veteran.

 Why do you report on the Employment to Population Ratio (EPOP)?

-We report on the EPOP for prime-aged workers, as reported by BLS, as a measure of the state of the labor market for a given group.
+The EGIs report on the EPOP for prime-aged workers, as reported by BLS, as a measure of the state of the labor market for a given group.
 This is the ratio of the number of people aged 25 to 54 in each group who are employed (including self-employed) to the total number of people in that age bracket in that group.
 An alternative measure could be the unemployment rate; however, it captures only people who are not employed but are looking for work and misses people who currently have given up looking for work but may return to work when economic conditions improve.
 The Federal Reserve System defines its labor market half of the dual mandate as “

 maximum employment,” consistent with making EPOP a key labor market indicator.

 An extensive literature suggests that these people are an important part of labor market dynamics.
 In contrast, EPOP accounts for people dropping out of and then returning to the labor force for economic reasons.
 A possible problem with EPOP computed for the entire adult population—as well as with other labor market measures—could be if, over time, people spend more time getting an education or retire early, or if the age composition of the population changes.
-Therefore, we consider EPOP only for prime aged workers—those between 25 and 54—who typically have completed their education and would work under ordinary circumstances.
+Therefore, the EGIs consider EPOP only for prime-aged workers—those between 25 and 54—who typically have completed their education and would work under ordinary circumstances.
 Indeed, this age group tends to be strongly connected to employment; on the eve of the arrival of COVID-19 in February 2020, this group had an EPOP ratio of more than 80 percent.

 How do you define the unemployment rate?